AI agent guardrails compared by enforcement layer

 Runtime authorization

 Intercepts tool calls before execution.
 Evaluates each action against policy.
 Controls what the agent does in the real world.
-The only approach that prevents unauthorized actions.
+This is the layer that can block unauthorized actions before execution.

 Examples: Veto